labwc/labwc/README.md

 `labwc` stands for Lab Wayland Compositor, where lab can mean any of the following:

 - sense of experimentation and treading new ground
-- inspried by BunsenLabs and ArchLabs
+- inspired by BunsenLabs and ArchLabs
 - your favorite pet

 It is a wlroots-based stacking compositor aiming to be light-weight and independent, with a focus on simply stacking windows well and rendering some window decorations.
 It relies on clients for wall-paper, panels, screenshots, and so on to create a full desktop environment.